-You can plan all you like for a rain-free day, but eventually you’re bound to face a soggy session.
+You can plan all you like for a rain-free day, but eventually, you’re bound to face soggy photo sessions.
 Plan ahead and include a clause in your contract about how you’ll handle rain.
 If you live in a notoriously wet part of the country, you may need to adopt a “rain or shine” approach.
 Or, if rain is rare, you can likely offer a one-time rescheduling option for rainy days.
 And when you’re photographing a family for whom rescheduling isn’t an option, have some backup solutions on-hand, such as indoor locations, covered bridges, parking garages, pavilions, etc.

-#17: Guide the Parents on How to Handle Cranky Kiddos
+#17: Guide the Parents on How to Handle Cranky Kids

-Some parents take their cranky offspring in-stride, while others become panicked and stressed.
+Some parents take their cranky kids in-stride, while others become panicked and stressed with their kids.
 Remind your clients in advance that their kids will respond to their energy.
 Tell them, “If your child cries, keep smiling, hugging, snuggling, and playing!”
 That’s much more likely to elicit a happy face from the kid than if the parent scolds.

 #18: Send a Sneak Peek

-Families are bound to second-guess their session the minute they leave.
+Families are bound to second-guess their photo session the minute they leave.
 “Did we wear the right outfits?
 Did the kids smile ‘real’ enough?
 Is the dog’s butt facing the camera in every photo?”
-Reassure your clients by sending them an immediate sneak peak in the hour after their session.
-This will relieve their anxiety and boost their excitement for seeing the rest of the images!
+Reassure your clients by sending them an immediate sneak peek in the hour after their photo session.
+This will relieve their anxiety and boost their excitement for seeing the rest of the photos!

-Want to book more clients?
-Showcase the ones you have by blogging every single session!
-Use these easy blogging tips for portrait photographers to build a blog that’s fun and SEO-friendly.
-Your clients will love sharing their blog post with friends and family!
+Want to book more family portrait clients?
+Showcase the ones you have by blogging every single photo session!
+Use these easy blogging tips for family portrait photographers to build a blog that’s fun and SEO-friendly.
+Your family portrait clients will love sharing their blog post with friends and family!